 Track your spending.

-When starting a plan towards debt recovery, it’s ideal to track how much you are spending on a monthly basis.
-Just as you would you compiled your debts, this is a good time to compile how much you spend monthly.
-Everything from grocery bills, morning coffees to subscriptions, phone payments, and so on.
+When starting a plan for debt recovery, it’s ideal to track how much you are spending on a monthly basis.
+Just as you would compile your debts, this is a good time to compile how much you spend monthly.
+Everything from grocery bills and morning coffees to subscriptions, phone payments, and so on.
 What may seem like a small monthly bill can quickly add up when you combine everything together.
 Think about what is necessary for you to live with versus what you don’t really use or need to pay for.

-As an example, maybe you have a monthly subscription for a magazine you don’t read anymore.
-Maybe you have a Netflix account that you don’t watch anything on anymore but you’re still paying for it.
+For example, maybe you have a monthly subscription to a magazine you don’t read anymore.
+Maybe you have a Netflix account that you don’t watch anything on anymore, but you’re still paying for it.
 If you don’t need it or don’t use it, it is time to cancel it (at least until you get your debt under control).

 Also, consider your regular recreational spending habits.
-For example, let’s say you stop by your favourite coffee shop every morning before work and you pay roughly $10 for breakfast.
-If you work 5 days a week, that’s $50 a week, or $200 a month, or $2,400 a year that you’re spending on breakfast.
+For example, let’s say you stop by your favorite coffee shop every morning before work, and you pay roughly $10 for breakfast.
+If you work 5 days a week, that’s $50 a week, $200 a month, or $2,400 a year that you’re spending on breakfast.
 When you start looking at the bigger picture, those small purchases start having a big impact.

 Start budgeting and find new sources of income.